akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 This document contains specific upgrade suggestions, warnings, and notices that you will want to pay attention to when upgrading between versions within the Akka.NET v1.5 roadmap.

-## Upgrading from Akka.NET v1.4 to v1.5
+## Upgrading From Akka.NET v1.4 to v1.5

 ### Akka.Cluster.Sharding State Storage